 Smart search

 The next tip for your eCommerce app UI design is adding different search options for user comfort.
-The less time they spend searching for the particular thing they need, the quicker they are to make the decision to buy and proceed with the cart.
+The less time they spend searching for the particular thing they need, the quicker they decide to buy and proceed with the cart.
 Here are 6 examples of search options you can add to your eCommerce mobile app design

-• Image.
-If a user sees the items on social media such as Instagram or TikTok but doesn’t know the exact name of the product or the brand, they can just screenshot it and use it in the image search.
+- Image.
+If a user sees the items on social media such as Instagram or TikTok but doesn’t know the exact name of the product or the brand, they can just take a screenshot and use it in the image search.

-• Categories.
-To show that you care about your users and their time, we recommend dividing all products into categories and let customers browse specific parts of the catalog.
+- Categories.
+To show that you care about your users and their time, we recommend dividing all products into categories and letting customers browse specific parts of the catalog.
 For instance, categories could include electronics, cosmetics, clothes, toys, or household items.

 The search bar should be centrally located on the top of the page and give some suggestions to users on how to look items up.
 Remember to add filters to help customers sort items by price, color, brand, and other features.
 Filters are the best way of searching.
 Horizontal filtering is a great idea — it enables you to use the entire screen and see all active filters while scrolling.
 It’s tablet and smartphone-friendly and quite flexible.